 BE CAREFUL!

-Do not touch the glue with your finger it is very hot.
+Do not touch the glue with your fingers, it is hot and can burn you.

 Wrap the yarn around the pumpkin and glue it inside the bottom hole.

-You will not need to glue anymore after that!
+Only hot glue the first four strands, you will not need to adhere anymore after that!

-To make this pumpkin look even chunkier, I decide to braid the chenille strands!
+To make this pumpkin look super chunky, I braided chenille strands!

 Cut a piece of yarn to 13 inches.
 Repeat two more times for a total of three strands.